-We are excited to announce our new master's degree programs: both an M.S. and PSM degrees in Predictive Analytics and Mathematical Finance.
-For more information, click here.
+We offer several master's degree programs: both an M.S. and PSM degrees in Predictive Analytics and Mathematical Finance, and an M.S. in Mathematics Instruction.

 The study of mathematics enhances critical thinking skills and provides an excellent background for a career in most any field, including science, engineering, education, law, and medicine.
 Let the Mathematics faculty at Austin Peay help you prepare for the career of your choice!